drozdovapb/myBedGtfGffVcfTools/genbank_corrector_annotator/README.md

 `python3 ./gb_annot_collector.py map1.gb map2.gb ... mapN.gb >collected_features.txt`

-You can use both a new version of the backbone and
+You can use both a new version of the backbone and the old plasmid.
 If the system says 'cannot overwrite the existing file' but you do wanna overwrite the existing file, replace `>` with `>|`.
+If you don't want to have this dictionary, redirect the output to nowhere: `> /dev/null`

+This script also outputs a UGENE-formatted tab-separated database.
+I included timestamp to the file name to avoid overwriting useful files.

 ##### 2. Correct plasmid sequence: